-There is no contact between sensor and targets.
-This means that the dials and readers may be housed in separate modules.
+Using CambridgeIC's solution means no contact between sensor and targets and the dials and readers may be housed in separate modules.
 So, for example, a fixed reader can read multiple sets of dials as they move round a production process, and each set of dials can be read by multiple readers at different points in the process.

 - Large gaps possible (11mm with 50mm rotary sensor)

 - Tolerant to radial misalignment (2mm with 50mm rotary sensor)

 - Up to 24 settings per dial for a robust system

 - A single CAM204 chip supports up to 4 dials (or 16 with external mux components)